-For the purposes of the Data Protection Act 2018 the controller is Greenstone+ Limited, a limited company registered in England (Number: 05757600) having its registered office at 5th Floor, Crown House, 143-147 Regent Street, London, W1B 4NR, United Kingdom.
+For the purposes of the UK General Data Protection Act which came into effect in 2021 and the Data Protection Act 2018, the controller is Greenstone+ Limited, a limited company registered in England (Number: 05757600) having its registered office at 5th Floor, Crown House, 143-147 Regent Street, London, W1B 4NR.

 We are committed to ensuring that your privacy is protected.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.